-Purchased software with finite useful life is measured at cost less accumulated amortization and accumulated impairment losses.
+Purchased software with finite useful life is measured at cost less accumulated Software amortization and accumulated impairment losses.

-II.
-Subsequent expenditure
+Subsequent expenditure II.

 Subsequent expenditure is capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates.
 All other expenditure, including expenditure on internally generated goodwill and brands, is recognised in profit or loss as incurred.